 Summer is here, and so is grilling season.
 Grills are great because you can get outside, get some sun, and keep the house cool when you’re cooking.
+It’s time to turn your gas grill into a pizza oven.

 You can grill a lot more than just burgers and ribs though, including homemade pizzas!
-You don’t need a special grill for this though, since you can turn your regular gas grill into a pizza oven in a couple different ways!
+You don’t need a special grill for this though, since you can turn your regular gas grill into a pizza oven in a couple of different ways!

 There’s an art to grilling pizza.
 Though you can just stick some dough on a grill and see what happens, if you want to get the perfect crust, evenly cooked, with melted cheese and decently cooked toppings, you need to do a few practice runs for sure.